jachen199/Discryption/README.md

 >Discryption is a bot and requires a machine to run it.
 To launch the bot:
 >    1. Download all the files in this repo - https://github.com/jachen199/Discryption
+>    2. Head to config.json and insert the token I provided in ```token.txt``` in the submission.
->    2. Ensure you have NodeJS installed on your machine - https://nodejs.org/en/
+>    3. Ensure you have NodeJS installed on your machine - https://nodejs.org/en/
->    3. Open a terminal and head to the folder for the repo you just downloaded
+>    4. Open a terminal and head to the folder for the repo you just downloaded
->    4. Run the command:
+>    5. Run the command:
         ```node index.js```
->    5. If you see:
+>    6. If you see:
         ```Discord bot is online and ready```
 >    Then terminate the bot and then continue with adding the bot to your personal server.
 >    If you do not see it, please contact me at jchen199@syr.edu and I can run the bot while it is in use.